-This course introduces the paralegal profession and the legal system, and concepts, ethics, case analysis, legal reasoning, career opportunities, certification, professional organizations, and other related topics.
-Upon completion, students should be able to explain the role of the paralegal and identify the skills, knowledge, and ethics required of paralegals.
+This course introduces the paralegal profession and the legal system, and an emphasis is placed on the role of professional and legal ethics.
+Topics include regulations, ethics, case analysis, legal reasoning, career opportunities, professional organizations, terminology and other related topics.
+Upon completion, students should be able to explain the role of a paralegal and identify the skills, knowledge, and ethics required of paralegals.